• Skip to main content

 North American Travel Scholarship

-The North American Travel Scholarship offers an educational opportunity for neurosurgery residents, head & neck fellows, and junior faculty (defined as less than five years in practice) citizens of the USA, Canada, and/or Mexico.
-Membership in the NASBS is a requirement for this scholarship.
-The objective of this program is to provide access to skull base scientific education and training at the NASBS annual meeting.
-The US $ 1000 scholarship will be awarded annually in for travel funds, complimentary registration to attend the Annual Meeting, and an opportunity to spend one week as a Visiting Scholar and guest at a NASBS member’s institution immediately following the Annual Meeting.
+The North American Travel Scholarship offers an educational opportunity for residents, fellows, and junior faculty (defined as less than five years in practice)who are citizens of the USA, Canada, and/or Mexico.
+Applicants must be members of the NASBS to be eligible.
+The goal of this program is to support access to scientific education and training in skull base surgery at the NASBS Annual Meeting.
+Each year, a US $1,000 scholarship will be awarded to cover travel expenses, along with complimentary registration for the Annual Meeting and the opportunity to spend one week as a Visiting Scholar at a NASBS member’s institution immediately following the event.

 Please note that every effort will be made to accommodate an observership program at the grantee’s Institution of choice.
 Assignments will be made based on availability.